It was a good day when I covered all of the walls in my office with big, cheap whiteboards.

 - Wikihow had two neat-looking tutorials, but none of them looked practical for use on a ton of big-ass whiteboards.

 - Lots of great first-hand accounts from ThriftyFun.
-Though I’m not sure I want to use abrasives like toothpaste or Scotch Brite on my beautiful new babies.
+Though I’m not sure I want to use abrasives like toothpaste or Scotch Brite (paid link) on my beautiful new babies.

 I started putting together a list, then decided I was just raid my basement and test whatever I had on hand.
 I’ve accumulated quite the collection of treatments, lubricants, and waxes from various projects.